ganeshjawahar/tweet-classify/README.md

 ### Quickstart

-We will be working with sample data from [Sentiment140](http://help.sentiment140.com/for-students/).
-The data has 6000, 600 and 359 training, validation and test tweets respectively along with their labels in tab-separated format.
+We will be working with a sample data from [Sentiment140](http://help.sentiment140.com/for-students/).
+The data has 6000, 600 and 359 training, validation and test tweets respectively along with their labels in a tab-separated format.

 Run all the models at one shot